 The first occupant of the house was Navy Colonel Robert Means Thompson, an ardent supporter of the Navy League of the United States, who served several years as its president.
 When he left the house in 1921, Frank Ellis sold it to the Romanian Government represented by the Minister of the Legation, Prince Antoine Bibesco.

-11/28/13To celebrate the National Day of Romania, the Embassy of Romania to the United States of America invites you to attend …
+12/16/13On the 16th of December, the Embassy of Romania to the United States organized, in cooperation with The Wilsonian Club, …